Generic name: clindamycin (oral/injection) [ klin-da-MYE-sin ]

-To make sure clindamycin is safe for you, tell your doctor if you have:
+To make sure clindamycin is safe for you, tell your doctor if you have ever had:

-asthma, or a history of severe allergic reaction to aspirin;
+asthma or a severe allergic reaction to aspirin;

-FDA pregnancy category B. Clindamycin is not expected to harm an unborn baby.
+Animal studies have not shown any harm during pregnancy, but in humans, it is not known whether clindamycin will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-Do not give a clindamycin injection to a child without medical advice.
-The injectable medicine contains an ingredient that can cause serious side effects or death in very young infants or premature babies.
-Do not allow an older child to use this medicine without supervision of an adult.
+Clindamycin injection may contain an ingredient that can cause serious side effects or death in very young or premature babies.
+Do not give this medicine to a child without medical advice.

 How should I use clindamycin?

 Take clindamycin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

 Take the capsule with a full glass of water to keep it from irritating your throat.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Clindamycin will not treat a viral infection such as the flu or a common cold.